MartynFitzgerald/UWE-DirectMe-Worker/README.md

 ![AWS 5](./git_screenshots/aws5.png)
 13. Select 'Upload your code' and choose the zip file created previously.
 Then Create the environment which may take a few minutes.
 ![AWS 6](./git_screenshots/aws6.png)
-14. In the new enviroment select 'Configuration'.
+14. In the new environment select 'Configuration'.
 ![AWS 7](./git_screenshots/aws7.png)
 15. Edit the 'Software'.
 ![AWS 8](./git_screenshots/aws8.png)
 16. Insert 'npm start', then apply the settings.
 ![AWS 9](./git_screenshots/aws9.png)
-17. Now the worker will be executed every week on Wesnesday at 1am.
+17. Now the worker will be executed every week on Wednesday at 1am.